projectvitalis/qih/papers/QIH-paper.md

 To understand health as a physical quantity, we begin with entropy.

-Every bounded system—whether a human body, a machine, or an ecosystem—generates and exports entropy as it functions.
+Every bounded system, whether a human body, a machine, or an ecosystem, generates and exports entropy as it functions.
 The rate and flexibility of this entropy export shape the system’s ability to remain ordered, functional, and resilient in the face of stress.

 In this context, **health is not a static condition** but a dynamic property: the capacity to **modulate entropy flow adaptively**, while preserving the structural and functional boundaries that define the system.